 Periodically gather a few people to pray over your pastor.
 Pray for his spiritual vitality.
 Pray for protection from Satan’s attacks.
-Pray for his family by name.
+Remember his family in prayer.
 Read books about how pastors struggle and use them to inform your prayers for your pastor.

 Tomorrow I’ll share 10 more great ways you can encourage your pastor.